-Sacha Baron Cohen is to take on the role of the legendary Queen singer Freddie Mercury.
+Jewish comedian Sacha Baron Cohen is to take on perhaps his most controversial role yet.